 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

 Chiseldon is sometimes spelt as Chisledon or Chiselton.

-- Ask for the gazetteer for a calculation of the distance from Chiseldon to another place.
+- Ask for a calculation of the distance from Chiseldon to another place.

 - The entry for Chiseldon from British History Online.